TerriaJS/aremi-tmy/README.md

 ## Instructions

-This software is written in Haskell - full instructions for building and running below.
+There are two programs, one written in Haskell and the other in Java - full instructions for building and running below.

+### Java Software

 ### Building
 _Building this software requires Haskell Stack._